golang/dep/docs/FAQ.md

 - If neither the symlink nor the resolved path are in a `GOPATH`, then an error is thrown.

 This is the only symbolic link support that `dep` really intends to provide.
 In keeping with the general practices of the `go` tool, `dep` tends to either ignore symlinks (when walking) or copy the symlink itself, depending on the filesystem operation being performed.

+## Does `dep` support relative imports?

+Dep doesn't allow relative imports.
+It's one of the few cases in which dep restricts what the Go toolchain allows (although the toolchain already frowns heavily on them, so tread carefully!)

+Dep doesn't support them because of the difficulty required trying to prove that a '../' import doesn't escape the tree of the project.

 ## Best Practices
 ### Should I commit my vendor directory?